-In this tutorial, we will show you how to unlock the bootloader and root Samsung Galaxy S10, Galaxy S10+, and Galaxy S10e using Magisk.
-Rooting the Galaxy S10 devices could be done without TWRP recovery by following a specific set of instructions as listed in this guide.
+In this tutorial, we will show you how to unlock the bootloader and root the Samsung Galaxy S10, Galaxy S10+, and Galaxy S10e using Magisk.
+This guide is applicable to any Galaxy S10 series smartphone with an Exynos chipset, running Android 10 (One UI 2.5) and Android Pie.

-Samsung has surely improved their game when it comes to the software, be it their new One UI skin or delivering regular updates to their smartphones.
-But it is also well-known for screwing things up when it comes to the development front like rooting or flashing custom binaries.
+Samsung has surely improved their game when it comes to the software, be it their new One UI skin or delivering faster updates to their smartphones.
+But it is also known for making things difficult when it comes to the development front, like rooting or flashing custom binaries (TWRP).
 During the past few years, they have implemented some new security features to the software that have hindered the development process such as the Prenormal RMM State, DEFEX, etc.

 As per the developer “To make matters even worse“, Samsung added a new ‘VaultKeeper’ service which adds another lock on top of the ‘OEM Lock’ on the bootloader.
 The new security feature will relock the bootloader once the OEM Lock is enabled and data is wiped.
 The bootloader state is then verified after the initial device setup.